gdbooks/LegacyOpenGL/Chapter5/color_mat.md

 Let's get started by making a new demo class we'll call it ```MaterialColors```.
 Get the code in it up to par with the test scene.

 Once you have that, we're just going to play around with material colors.
+Take note, when setting the color components, OpenGL expects a 4 component (RGBA) array of floating point values (0.0f to 1.0f)

 ## Ambient and Diffuse
 First, lets set the following materials